Aliases for RAF1 Gene

 GeneCards Summary for RAF1 Gene

 RAF1 (Raf-1 Proto-Oncogene, Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with RAF1 include noonan syndrome 5 and leopard syndrome 2.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include identical protein binding and protein serine/threonine kinase activity.
+Diseases associated with RAF1 include raf1-related leopard syndrome and raf1-related noonan syndrome.
+Among its related pathways are PI3K-Akt signaling pathway and MAPK signaling pathway.
+GO annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is MAP3K9.

 UniProtKB/Swiss-Prot for RAF1 Gene